 “The installation of an ignition interlock device is not necessary on vehicles owned by a person’s employer and driven as a requirement of employment during working hours.
 The person must provide the department with a declaration pursuant to RCW 9A.72.085 from his or her employer stating that the person’s employment requires the person to operate a vehicle owned by the employer during working hours.”

 A driver who is covered by the “employer vehicle” exception would drive his/her ignition interlock equipped vehicle to work, but would be permitted to drive a car owned by the employer during work hours, and the employer’s vehicle would not be required to be equipped with an ignition interlock device.
 This is good news but on the other hand, the law requires that the employer sign a declaration certifying that the employee does need to drive as a condition of employment, so in this circumstance there is no way to avoid notifying the employer of the DUI conviction.

 Here are the forms you need when a DUI license suspension has occurred:

 The DOL does not automatically issue an occupational drivers license.
-Assuming you are otherwise eligible, you must first file proof of financial responsibility.
-This is done by having an insurance company file a form with the DOL called an SR22, which shows that you have purchased high risk insurance.
+To be eligible, you must have proof of installation of an ignition interlock device on file with DOL.
+Assuming you are otherwise eligible, you must first also file proof of financial responsibility.
+This is done by having an insurance company file a form with the DOL called an SR22, which shows that you have purchased high risk appropriate insurance.
 Then, you must file the application for the occupational driver license along with any required fee.